jemalbrins/docs/p2p.rst

 Using p2p-python
 ----------------
-TK -- RTM says this should be a short couple of grafs that links off to the TK github readme.
+TK -- This should be a short couple of grafs that links off to the TK github readme.
 Include stuff like how to import, how to set slugs, and working with images/storygalleries.

 .. note::